adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	  margin-bottom: 10px;
 	}

-There's a third option.
+This seems sensible as it means we can opt in to these common styles.
+The opposite, of course being having to override.
+But there's another, third option.

 Imagine a checkout flow whereby each page has a continue button and a link to the previous step.
-We can again reuse it by upgrading it into a module:
+We can reuse this by upgrading it into a module:

 	<div class="checkoutActions">
 	  <input class="checkoutActions-continue">